HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 UK GCSE level age ~14-16, ~US grades 9-10 Biology revision notes

-Aspects of the chemistry of digestion - enzymes breaking down big molecules to small molecules e.g. protein to amino acids (protease), complex carbohydrates to sugars (amylase) and fats and oils to fatty acids and glycerol (lipase)
+Aspects of the chemistry of digestion - enzymes breaking down big molecules to small molecules e.g. protein to amino acids (enzyme protease), complex carbohydrates to sugars (enzyme amylase) and fats and oils to fatty acids and glycerol (enzyme lipase), this produces soluble products which are easily absorbed into our blood stream.

 Sub-index of biology notes on enzymes and digestion